trebgatte/ai-news-agent/README.md

 ### Customization Tips

-- To adjust focus areas or add new topics, update `PRIORITY_ORDER` in `template.py`.
 - To route output to other targets (e.g., email, Teams), wrap the final table in a notification action.
 - To change the timezone from Pacific, review the # Compute time window (Pacific) section and make the necessary adjustments